Survivor: Winners at War: Reception

 Holmes gave a positive review of Winners at War.
 While he stated that it "hasn't been a perfect season" due to the Edge of Extinction remaining "a flawed twist", all old-school players being voted out early, and the editing, he praised the season's humor, emotional moments, the final three, and the eventual winner.
 Reviewing the finale, he highlighted Vlachos' "high-wire trickery, master manipulation, and control of the votes" and Fitzgerald's "scrappy, socially adept, but under the radar" game.
 Holmes would later rank this season 13th out of 40.
 Dalton Ross of Entertainment Weekly gave the finale a positive review, calling Vlachos a highly entertaining player: "no one else mixes game sense and nonsense more than him".
-He also praised Fitzgerald's tenacious game, survival instinct, and final jury speech, saying that "it’s pretty impossible not to be happy for her".
+He also praised Fitzgerald's tenacious game, survival instinct, and final jury speech, saying that "it's pretty impossible not to be happy for her".
 Dalton would ultimately rank Winners at War as the 9th best Survivor season.
 In 2021, Rob Has a Podcast ranked Winners at War 7th during their Survivor All-Time Top 40 Rankings podcast.
 In 2024, Nick Caruso of TVLine ranked this season 9th out of 47.

-Holmes was critical of the "nightmarish" Edge of Extinction twist; he said: "under normal circumstances, I’d have been rooting for [Natalie Anderson].
+Holmes was critical of the "nightmarish" Edge of Extinction twist; he said: "under normal circumstances, I'd have been rooting for [Natalie Anderson].
 But it demonstrates the inherent flaw in the Edge.
 It punishes those who make it far while rewarding those voted out earlier."
-Ross also criticized the return of the Edge of Extinction, stating "This isn’t even about fairness or anything like that — although Nick lasting all the way to day 34 and having zero opportunities to earn a single token before the competition certainly is anything but fair — but more about what makes for a more dramatic and intriguing contest."
+Ross also criticized the return of the Edge of Extinction, stating "This isn't even about fairness or anything like that — although Nick lasting all the way to day 34 and having zero opportunities to earn a single token before the competition certainly is anything but fair — but more about what makes for a more dramatic and intriguing contest."

 At the conclusion of the season, the three finalists were added to The Ringer's Hall of Fame of Survivor players, which already consisted of fellow Winners at War contestants Mariano, Sandra Diaz-Twine, and Parvati Shallow.
 For their performances over the course of multiple seasons, Lacina and Spradlin-Wolfe were also added to the list, as were Jeremy Collins, Tyson Apostol, Ethan Zohn, and Yul Kwon.

+Reception

+The season was preceded by a retrospective special titled Survivor at 40: Greatest Moments and Players on February 5, 2020, which featured interviews with past players, series highlights and the first few minutes of the premiere episode.